Radiative decays and magnetic moments of the predicted $B_c$-like molecules: Introduction

 \section{Introduction}

-At present, our understanding of the non-perturbative behavior of the strong interaction is still insufficient.
-The study of hadron spectroscopy is an important approach to deepen our understanding of the non-perturbative behavior of the strong interaction, which has become an interesting research frontier in hadron physics.
-Since the discovery of the first charmonium-like state $X(3872)$ by the Belle Collaboration in 2003 \cite{Choi:2003ue}, more and more new hadronic states have been reported in various high-energy physics experiments, bringing the study of hadron spectroscopy to a new stage \cite{Liu:2013waa,Hosaka:2016pey,Chen:2016qju,Richard:2016eis,Lebed:2016hpi,Olsen:2017bmm,Guo:2017jvc,Brambilla:2019esw,Liu:2019zoy,Chen:2022asf,Meng:2022ozq,Amsler:2004ps,Swanson:2006st,Godfrey:2008nc, Yamaguchi:2019vea,Albuquerque:2018jkn,Yuan:2018inv,Ali:2017jda,Dong:2017gaw,Faccini:2012pj,Drenska:2010kg,Pakhlova:2010zza}.
+At present, our understanding of the nonperturbative behavior of the strong interaction is still insufficient.
+The study of hadron spectroscopy is an important approach to deepen our understanding of the nonperturbative behavior of the strong interaction, which has become an interesting research frontier in hadron physics.
+Since the discovery of the first charmoniumlike state $X(3872)$ by the Belle Collaboration in 2003 \cite{Choi:2003ue}, more and more new hadronic states have been reported in various high-energy physics experiments, bringing the study of hadron spectroscopy to a new stage \cite{Liu:2013waa,Hosaka:2016pey,Chen:2016qju,Richard:2016eis,Lebed:2016hpi,Olsen:2017bmm,Guo:2017jvc,Brambilla:2019esw,Liu:2019zoy,Chen:2022asf,Meng:2022ozq,Amsler:2004ps,Swanson:2006st,Godfrey:2008nc,Yamaguchi:2019vea,Albuquerque:2018jkn,Yuan:2018inv,Ali:2017jda,Dong:2017gaw,Faccini:2012pj,Drenska:2010kg,Pakhlova:2010zza}.